NoBlackBoxes/BlackBoxes/systems/connecting/README.md

 <img src="resources/images/nmap_output.png" alt="NMAP Output" width="800" height="600">
 </p>

+3. *Alternative*: On MacOS (and some Linux distributions), the command "arp" is pre-installed and can acheive similar results to "nmap".
+If you have trouble installing NMAP, then try the following in your command terminal:

+    ```bash
+    arp -a
+    ```

 ### Connecting

 Now that your Host and NB3 are connected to same local network and you know your NB3's IP address.
 You can connect using a "secure shell" (i.e. terminal), SSH.
 There are many different programmes that provide SSH connections.